 3. Enable the Discrete GPU in BIOS

-- So, boot into BIOS after the shutdown.
+- Boot into BIOS after shutdown.
 To boot into BIOS, you need to keep pressing F2 or Del button on your keyboard after pressing the power button to boot the computer.

 - This option is also called switchable graphics at times, so the terms may vary.